Rajpratik71/linux-manPages/pnmmargin.md

        pnmmargin [-white|-black|-color colorspec] size [pnmfile]

 DESCRIPTION
        Reads a portable anymap as input.
-Adds a border of the specified num‐ ber of pixels, and produces a portable anymap as output.
+Adds a border of the specified number of pixels, and produces a portable anymap as output.

 OPTIONS
        You can specify the border color with the -white, -black, and -color flags.
 If no color is specified, the program makes a guess.

 SEE ALSO
        pnm(5)